French Press Coffee Ratio: Get Your Numbers And Coffee Right

 Dial In Your Recipe

 The best way to get consistent results is to keep all your variables roughly the same.
 To find the best French press coffee ratio for you, you should keep the water temperature, grind size, and brewing time all the same.
 The only thing you should play around with is the ratio itself.
-Part of dialing in your recipe is understanding precisely how a French press coffee maker works.
+Part of dialling in your recipe is understanding precisely how a French press coffee maker works.
 Once you have that down, everything else comes pretty quickly.

 Weigh, Don’t Scoop